Starfish-develop/Starfish/README.md

 Second plan is to look at whether region taperings can overlap For example, does creating two overlapping regions result in a non-definite matrix?

+Should we make some assertion that the amplitude of the region can't be less than the global covariance height?

+It could also be that one region is just way too much higher than the rest and we are getting numerical problems

 # Speedups and improvements

 * Right now, we should focus only on order 23 and get the bad region sampler to work.